 With its small, tank-like build, it’s also resistant to injuries – though these dogs can get hurt anyway due to their rambunctiousness.
-In particular, they’re known for confrontations with wildlife (skunks, snakes, and vermin) and may also get into trouble by taking on bigger dogs.
+In particular, they’re known for confrontations with wildlife (skunks, snakes, and vermin) and ill-advised tussles with other dogs.

 That said, while it might be a common trait of the breed, it’s always a good idea to talk to your vet about it.
 Shaking in dogs can be a sign of severe stress, pain, or anxiety.

-Variations and Mixes
+Variations & Mixes

 The term “Jack Russell” is often applied to the long-legged Parson Russell Terrier and the short-legged Russell Terrier.
 However, technically speaking, the Jack Russell is a working dog that is not recognized by the AKC.
-Those other two breeds are variations of the Jack that have different physical traits and – according to some, at least – less hunting instinct.
+Those other two breeds are variations of the Jack that have specific physical traits and – according to some, at least – less hunting instinct.

 Besides the two breeds recognized by the AKC, there are many other Jack Russell variations, including the Irish Jack Russell Terrier, the Australian Jack Russell, and the Miniature (or Toy) Jack Russell.